framely/community/docs/guide/build-module.md

 :::

 ## Build CUI for the service
-To offer a functionality through a conversational user interface (CUI), you need to define a skill.
-A skill is essentially a function type with dialog annotations, allowing chatbot to create a callable object to activate the service.
+To provide functionality through a conversational user interface (CUI), you need to define a skill.
+A skill is essentially a function type with dialog annotations, allowing the chatbot to create a callable object for triggering the service through conversation.
 The input parameters of the function are captured by the skill's slots, and the function's return can be displayed using its response.

-As always, to build a type, we should first define its dependent types.
-In this case, the skill you will build does not require new types, so you can start to define a skill that utilizes service APIs right away.
+As always, when building a type, you should first define its dependent types, but all the types required by the skill are already defined, so you are good.

 ### Build skill: ShowHours
 Although there are two API functions that need to be exposed, only one skill is necessary.
 To determine which API functions should be grouped together, consider their simplest description without mentioning parameters or return values.
 If two API functions share the same description, they must be triggered by the same skill.

 #### Schema layer: declare a skill
-To create a skill for managing users' questions on business hours, we need to create the type, add the necessary slots and services.
+To create a skill for managing users' questions on business hours, you need to create the type, add the necessary slots and services.

 ##### Create the skill
 Inside the **hours** module and **Types** page, under the **Structure** view.